GreedFall: How to Reach Max Level – Cap, XP Farms, and Builds

 Sleep-and-respawn enemy loops

-The other commonly cited method is a respawn loop: clear a route of enemies, pass multiple in-game days by sleeping, then return once the enemies have reset.
-This is a classic RPG farming pattern, and it works best when you already know a route that packs good enemy density into a short travel path.
+The backup method is a respawn loop: clear a route of enemies, sleep to pass several in-game days, then return once they reset.
+It works best when you already know a route that packs good enemy density into a short travel path.

 • Clear full routes rather than random scattered packs.